vuejs/test-utils-docs/src/guide/conditional-rendering.md

 }
 ```

 In the `<Nav>` component, a link to the user's profile is shown.
 In addition, if the `admin` value is `true`, we reveal a link to the admin section.
-In this case, there are three scenarios which we should verify are behaving correctly:
+There are three scenarios which we should verify are behaving correctly:

 1. The `/profile` link should be shown.
 2. When the user is an admin, the `/admin` link should be shown.